PavelTishkin/adventofcode2020-python/README.md

 * Day 19 - Analyze pattern based on rules
 * Day 20 - Analyze satellite image, piece together and find a matching pattern
 * Day 21 - Find ingredient and allergens matchup by process of elimination
+* Day 22 - Play a crab at a game of Recursive Combat (and lose)